zlc1004/Carpool/services/README.md

 All services connect to the external `carpool_network` Docker network, allowing communication with the main Supabase server and each other.

 ## Configuration
-Each service can be configured by editing its respective `docker-compose.yml` file:
+All services can be configured by editing the main `docker-compose.yml` file in this directory:
 - Environment variables
 - Volume mounts
 - Resource limits